+Bottoms Dente () charte.
+Denta () abouta.

+Pants & shorts: Pants & shorts:

+l l Tan, Navy, Black or Grey khaki Tan, Navy, Black or Grey khaki

+- Docker style or denim pants Docker style or denim pants

+No tooks or logos

+No tooms on logge -No tears, or logos

+l l -No tears, or logos -No active wear

+-No active wear Dresses & skirts:

-Bottoms Pants & shorts: Tan or Navy khaki Docker style pants Or blue denim -No tears, or logos -No active wear Socks should match the outfit and be black or navy.
-Pants & shorts: Tan or Navy khaki Docker style pants Or blue denim -No tears, or logos -No active wear Dresses & skirts: Navy or tan khaki.
-All need to be worn at knee length or longer.
+Navy or tan khaki or jean.
+All need

+Socks should match the outfit and be to be worn at knee length or

+black or navy.

+longer.
 Black leggings allowed under dresses or skirts.

-Socks should match the outfit and be black or navy.
-Shoes Closed toe shoes -No flip-flops, unless for special events Closed toe shoes, and must have a minimum of a strap around the heel. -No flip-flops, unless for special events Appearance -Dress should be modest and enhance the student's ability to learn in the classroom. -Hair should be neatly combed and clean, not shaggy or hanging in a student's eyes.
-Natural hair color only for male students. -Sunglasses, hats or caps may be worn outside, but not in the classroom, lunchroom, or at devotional times.
-Same for girls -No all over brightly colored hair, subtle natural colored highlights are ok.
-K-5 no makeup allowed.
-6-12 No excessive or distracting makeup allowed.
+Socks should match the outfit and

+be black or navy.

+Shoes Closed toe shoes Closed toe shoes, and must have a

+minimum of a strap around the

+l l -No flip-flops, unless for special heel.

+[ ] events -No flip-flops, unless for special

+events

+'' -Dress should be modest and Same for girls

+l l enhance the student's ability to learn -No all over brightly colored hair,

+] : in the classroom. subtle natural colored highlights

+TTain ah and dha maadha aanah ad an d are ok.

+-Hair should be neatly combed and are ok.

+clean, not shaggy or hanging in a K-5 no makeup allowed.

+student's eyes.
+Natural hair color 6-12 No excessive or distracting

+] only for male students. makeup allowed.

+-Sunglasses, hats or caps may be makeup anoweu.

+l I worn outside, but not in the

+classroom, lunchroom, or at

+l l · · · · · · · · · · · · · · · · · · ·

+devotional times. l

-^{}Official Timber Wear can be worn on Thursdays only or you may wear normal uniforms
+\Official Timber Wear can be worn on Thursdays only or you may wear normal uniforms